Redone0001/local-ping-to-web-page/README.md

 Usage :

-place all the ip adress you want to ping inside the list.txt file carefull with the syntax it should follow this format :
+place all the ip adress you want to ping inside the flaskr/list.txt file carefull with the syntax it should follow this format :

 xxx.xxx.xxx.xxx